datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because DataLad datasets are :term:`Git` repositories, it is possible to :command:`push` datasets to any Git repository hosting service, such as :term:`GitHub`, :term:`GitLab`, :term:`Gin`, :term:`Bitbucket`, `Gogs <https://gogs.io>`_, or `Gitea <https://gitea.io/en-us>`_.
+Because DataLad datasets are :term:`Git` repositories, it is possible to :dlcmd:`push` datasets to any Git repository hosting service, such as :term:`GitHub`, :term:`GitLab`, :term:`Gin`, :term:`Bitbucket`, `Gogs <https://gogs.io>`_, or `Gitea <https://gitea.io/en-us>`_.
 You have already done this in section :ref:`yoda_project` when you shared your ``midterm_project`` dataset via :term:`GitHub`.